Soyvolon/DSharpPlus.SlashCommands/README.md

 ## Install the Lib
 **Nuget Package:** `Soyvolon.DSharpPlus.SlashCommands`
 ## Creating a new Project
 As this lib currently only supports Webhook interaction, make sure to create an ASP.NET Core Web application.
-It is recommneded to use an ASP.NET Core Web API if nothing else will be created on the web app.
+It is recommended to use an ASP.NET Core Web API if nothing else will be created on the web app.

 ## Create the `DiscordSlashClient`
 A Discord Slash Client requires two things: